ewaldmire/ascender/docs/development/kind.md

 If there are errors in the image pull, check that it is using the right tag.
 You can update the tag that it will pull by editing the deployment.

-### Custom Ascender Development Image for Kubernetes
+### Custom climber Development Image for Kubernetes

 Set these environmental variables before starting:
 ```bash
 export DEV_DOCKER_TAG_BASE=quay.io/<USERNAME>
 export COMPOSE_TAG=<IMAGE_TAG>
 ```
-In the root of the Ascender repo:
+In the root of the climber repo:

 ```bash
 make awx-kube-dev-build